bkw777/TPDD_Cable/README.md

 Slide the heat-shrink over the cable end, up to the back of the connector but not over it.
 It's a tight fit but the heat-shrink can be worked over the zip-tie knot by just rubbing and pushing repeatedly, and it works a little further along each time.
 If the bulge is really too big, put a small amount of distilled water or alcohol on the knot and then the heat-shrink can be slid right over.
 (If you use alcohol, then you may want to heat the whole area for an extra long time when shrinking the heat-shrink, to re-melt the hot-glue, because alcohol seperates hot-glue surface bonds.)

 # Alternate Wiring
-There are a few other machines besides "Model T"'s that can use a TPDD, but their serial ports are different and usually need one or more adapters to work with the normal TPDD cable.
+Other machines besides "Model T"'s like the TRS-80 Model 100 can use a TPDD, but their serial ports are different and usually need one or more adapters to work with the 25-pin cable for Model 100/200.

 You can make a custom cable that will need no adapters to connect to other kinds of machines by just ignoring the silkscreen on the PCB and use one the following wiring tables instead of the standard wiring table above.

+## PC / TANDY WP-2 / Atari Portfolio
-## For TANDY WP-2, most modern PCs, most usb-serial adapters, and anything else with a DE9M DTE port.
+For Modern PCs and usb-serial adapters, TANDY WP-2, Atari Portfolio, and anything else with a standard DE9M DTE port.
 You need a cable with a DE9F on the end instead of DB25M.
-The cable in the BOM has both a DB25M on one end and a DE9F on the other end, so you can use the same BOM to make either a "Model T" cable, or a WP-2/PC cable, or both.
+The cable in the BOM has both a DB25M on one end and a DE9F on the other end, so you can use the same BOM to make either a "Model T" cable, or a PC cable, or both.

 The numbers next to the wire solder pads on the PCB normally indicate the pin# on a DB25M to connect to that pad.
 In this case ignore that original meaning and just treat the numbers as arbitrary identifiers.
 IE, PCB pad #3 is just pad #3, not DB25M pin #3 in this case.
 Use the table below to find what DE9F pin # each pad should connect to.